Sustainable Campus

 – Jeff Baker, Government and Community Relations Manager for Duke Energy, during the unveiling of new electric vehicle charging stations on campus.

-Sustainable transportation goals
+sustainable transportation goals

 • Increase carpooling participation by campus community members.